 The online conference expands to include STEM, GEOSPATIAL and WOMEN’s focused sessions

-STL Startup Week is back for its second year with an extended lineup of online workshops and special events designed for idea-thinkers, innovators, researchers, investors, entrepreneurs, and small business owners to connect, learn, and grow their businesses.
-The series of virtual events are scheduled from November 9 – 14, 2020.
+STL Startup Week 2020 was held virtually this year with an extended lineup of online workshops and special events designed for idea-thinkers, innovators, researchers, investors, entrepreneurs, and small business owners to connect, learn, and grow their businesses.
+The series of virtual events happened the week of November 9 – 14, 2020.
 STL Startup Week’s main focus is to provide area startups with information and resources to start or grow their businesses, even during an uncertain time with the coronavirus pandemic.

 “The St. Louis startup community has continued to support our startups and collaborate on events like VISION and STL Startup Week.
 In this challenging time, we must continue to help the region’s entrepreneurs adapt to changes in the economy and markets.
 Additionally, in times of high unemployment, more people want to explore starting their own businesses.
 STL Startup Week will focus on facilitating connections to the 75+ organizations in the community and delivering useful content on how to start a business,” reported Phyllis Ellison, Managing Director of STL Startup Week.